tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 ### 1. How to Get Energy

-Freeze TRX to get energy.
+Stake TRX to get energy.

 Example (Using wallet-cli):